reyes2981/spring/README.md

 | POST | /users/role/addToUser | Add a Role to User |
 | POST | /users/role/save | Add a Role |

+# Project Challenges

+1. Adding authentication/authorization - Initially, on of my goals, was was to add these functionalities using JWT tokens.
+When I would look for a user in the DB I would get an error that stated the object I was trying to view was null.
+I did research on Google/StackOverFlow and then my classmates on Slack.
+I was steered in the right direction and attempted to implement UserDetails and UserDetailsService but it was still not working.
+2.
+3.
+4.

 # DEPENDENCIES USED